rahulgzb/project/README.md

 - The paths in `args_dict` are correctly set to your data and output directories.
 - You have sufficient GPU resources if `n_gpu` is set to more than 1.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to discuss changes.

-## License

-This project is licensed under the MIT License.

----

 This improved `README.md` file includes more detailed explanations, an installation section, a complete usage example, and a troubleshooting section.
 This should make it easier for users to understand and use your project.